 Note: In this article, the number of plies refers to the number of strands of fiber within the yarn.
-Confusingly, a ply number is used as a yarn weight in some countries, e.g. a fingering weight yarn is often called "4-ply" in the UK, regardless of how many strands the yarn actually has.
+Confusingly, a ply number is used as a yarn weight in some countries, e.g. a fingering weight yarn is often called "4-ply" in the UK and Australia, regardless of how many strands the yarn actually has.

 As the name suggests, this is just one strand of fiber.
 With a single ply yarn, manufacturers walk a tightrope between too much twist - leading to an 'unbalanced' yarn that might leave you with a biased piece of knitting - and too little twist, giving a yarn that breaks and pills easily.

 The rounded cross-section of a single ply yarn allows individual stitches to fill all the space available to them, giving a cohesive look and a cosy feel to the fabric.
 The stitches are smooth and bright, without the shadows that come from multiple plies.

 Singles are not well-suited to items which will get a lot of wear and tear, like socks or gloves for example.

 Two-ply yarns have a definite wavy edge, as the two strands wind around each other with nothing else to fill out the gaps.
 They are stronger than single ply yarns, with the fibers more supported and protected from breaking by the extra twist.
 They are also more balanced and unlikely to produce a biased fabric, with the excess twist from the individual plies being used to twist each around the other.